Need to short sell your home?

-Not sure what a short sale is?
-A short sale is when the value of a home is less than the amount of the outstanding loans.
-This may be caused by many factors, but most often is a result of a rapidly declining real estate market.
+Don't know what a short sale is?
+A short sale happens when the value of a home is less than what is owned.
+This could be attributed to many factors, but most often is a result of a rapidly declining real estate market.

-Short sales can be a way for homeowners to preclude foreclosure and get out from under their loan with the lender by settling.
+Short sales could be a way for homeowners to avert foreclosure and pay off their loan with the lender by settling.

-Next, calculate your closing costs.
-My experience means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.
+Next, don't forget about your closing costs.
+My work in this area has taught me to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, get in touch with your lender and notify them of the situation.
-They may even have a particular department that handles short sales.
-Ask about their specific process.
-Some lenders will be more inclined to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to agree to the final sale.
+Finally, contact your lender and notify them of your situation.
+They may even have a special team that deals with short sales.
+Ask about their specific procedures.
+Some lenders will be more willing to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
+Your lender will have to give approval for the final sale.